s3rgeym/sqldump2json/README.md

 Converts SQL dump to a JSON stream.

 A tool for administrators, data scientists and hackers.
 With this tool you no longer need to import dumps into Databases.
 You can extract INSERT data as JSON and analyze them with [jq](https://github.com/jqlang/jq) or insert into MongoDB/Elastic/etc. The dump is not read entirely into RAM, so this utility can be used to process files of any size.
 And it can even parse corrupted dumps.
+No dependencies!

 Supported DBMS: MySQL, SQL Server, PotsgreSQL and some other (not all formats).